anki-geo/ultimate-geography/README.md

 First-time here?
 Welcome!
 If you're happy using the English version of the deck, here is how you can get started:

 1. Go to the **[_Releases_ page](https://github.com/axelboc/anki-ultimate-geography/releases)** and find the latest release.
-1. In the release's _Downloads_ section, find the Anki package `Ultimate_Geography_v[...].apkg` and download it.
+1. In the release's _Downloads_ section, find the Anki package `Ultimate_Geography_v[...]_EN.apkg` and download it.
 1. Import it in Anki, synchronise your devices and you're good to go!

 > You can also download the latest package from the [shared deck page]( https://ankiweb.net/shared/info/2109889812).

 ### Other languages and versions

 The English deck is the only version available as an Anki package.
-If you'd like to use the German deck or the extended version of the deck in any language, please follow the steps listed in the _Minor version_ section below, making sure to download the correct archive from the latest release's _Downloads_ section.
+If you'd like to use the German deck or the extended version of the deck in any language, first install the [CrowdAnki add-on](https://github.com/Stvad/CrowdAnki) then follow these steps:

+1. Go to the [_Releases_ page](https://github.com/axelboc/anki-ultimate-geography/releases) and find the latest release.
+1. In the release's _Downloads_ section, find the ZIP archive of the version you're interested in using (e.g. `Ultimate_Geography_v[...]_DE.zip` for the standard German deck) and download it.
+1. Extract the content of the archive on your machine.
+1. Open Anki and make sure your devices are all synchronised.
+1. In the _File_ menu, select _CrowdAnki: Import from disk_.
+1. Browse for and select the folder you extracted from the archive.
+1. Perform the import.

 ### Stay in touch